strato-emu/strato-bot/README.md

 ### Step 3: Starting the bot

-To start the bot, run `npm run tscw`.
+To start the bot in development mode, run `npm run tscw`.
 This is a script that will allow users to make changes to the code that will be detected and recompiled as they are made.

-### Step 4: Deploy commands

-Anytime a command's `data` property is modified or a new command is created, use `npm run update` to update the command list.
+Otherwise, run `npm run start`.
+Bot commands are updated on start for both scripts.

 ## Docker Support